 Keeping a social media presence and making sure it fits your brand style is another way to stay relevant online.
 Posting content regularly will keep your readers’ attention piqued and when potential customers are doing their research, you look like the place to be.

 As a coworking space, you are not selling a product that people consume daily (like food) or buy on a whim.
 Two posts a week are doable.
 You could use social media to share those blog articles you’ve been working on!

 We usually recommend having a professional photographer on retainer or hiring a content creator.
-They will help your show off your brand and produce high-quality content.
+They will help you show off your brand and produce high-quality content.

-As a business owner, you want website visitors and lots of them.
-Listing your coworking space in relevant directories and platforms helps your SEO (Search Engine Optimization) and potential customers to find you.
+As a business owner, you want website visitors, and lots of them.
+Listing your coworking space in relevant directories and platforms helps your SEO (Search Engine Optimization) and potential customers find you.

 There is a range of platforms available to sign up your space.
 Sites like Google let you simply list your website and contact information.
 But, the coworking and events industry has games too.
 Integrated website services are becoming increasingly popular with users and offer benefits for operators too.